foliovision/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

+= 6.2.8 - 2017/08/25 =

+* Fix for fullscreen mode on Chrome 60 on Android - was using native fullscreen

 = 6.2.7 - 2017/08/25 =

 * Fix for Download button appearing in Chrome 60 on Android when using native fullscreen